swendt57/pops_garage/README.md

 * Thanks to "Pop" for allowing me to muck about with his website!
 * Thanks to https://serverless-stack.com/ for a clear example of using React-Router with React-Bootstrap
+* Thanks to Xiao Lin (linxtion) for his work on the React Image Gallery

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).